-Known as EMG (for its acronym in English), is a diagnostic procedure that assesses the state of health of the muscles and nerve cells that control them.
+EMG (for its acronym in English) is a diagnostic procedure that assesses the state of health of the muscles and nerve cells that control them.

 These neurons are known as motor neurons.
 They transmit electrical signals that cause the muscles to contract and relax.
-An electromyography translates these signals into graphs or numbers, helping doctors make a diagnosis.
+Electromyography translates these signals into graphs or numbers, helping doctors make a diagnosis.

-A doctor will usually order electromyography when someone shows symptoms of a muscle or nervous disorder.
-These symptoms may include unexplained tingling, numbness or weakness in the extremities.
+A doctor will usually order electromyography when someone shows muscle or nervous disorder symptoms.
+These symptoms may include unexplained tingling, numbness, or weakness in the extremities.

 The electromyography test has a variety of clinical and biomedical applications.

-Electromyography is used as a diagnostic tool to identify neuromuscular diseases, or as a research tool for the study of kinesiology and motor control disorders.
+Electromyography is used as a diagnostic tool to identify neuromuscular diseases or as a research tool for studying kinesiology and motor control disorders.

 Electromyography signals are sometimes used to guide botulinum toxin or phenol injections in the muscles.

-Electromyography and then an acceleromyography can be used for neuromuscular monitoring in general anesthesia with neuromuscular blocking drugs, to avoid post-operative residual curarization (PORC, for its acronym in English).
+Electromyography and an acceleromyography can be used for neuromuscular monitoring in general anesthesia with neuromuscular blocking drugs to avoid postoperative residual curarization (PORC, for its acronym in English).

 Except in the case of some purely primary myopathic conditions, electromyography is usually performed with another electrodiagnostic medicine test that measures the nerve’s conduction function.

-Spinal nerve injury does not cause cervical, lumbar or lumbar pain, and for this reason, the evidence has not shown that electromyography or nerve conduction studies are useful for diagnosing causes of axial low back pain, chest pain or pain in the spine cervical.
+Spinal nerve injury does not cause cervical, lumbar, or lumbar pain.
+For this reason, the evidence has not shown that electromyography or nerve conduction studies help diagnose causes of axial low back pain, chest pain, or pain in the cervical spine.

-Needle electromyography can help with the diagnosis of compression or nerve injury (such as carpal tunnel syndrome ), nerve root injury (such as sciatica), and other muscle or nerve problems.
+Needle electromyography can help diagnose compression or nerve injury (such as carpal tunnel syndrome ), nerve root injury (such as sciatica), and other muscle or nerve problems.